 ARP Trading Limited (ARPT) was set up in 2006 as a joint venture company by Forest Heath District Council and Breckland District Council.
 The main business of the entity being the provision of revenue and benefits services.
-This arrangement was a legal entity conducted under joint control with 50:50 voting rights and financial share 66:34 between Breckland District Council and Forest Heath District Council respectively.
-Neither council prepared group accounts on the grounds of materiality.

 With effect from 1 April 2015, Forest Heath and Breckland along with 5 other councils have been part of a joint committee who have together formed the Anglia Revenues Partnership.
 It was decided to extend the shareholding of ARPT to these 5 councils: St Edmundsbury, Fenland, East Cambridgeshire, Suffolk Coastal and Waveney.